-It is recommended to reduce the intake of salty foods (Sodium reduction less than 1.5 g per day), add potassium supplements (3.5 to 5.0 g per day).
+It is recommended to reduce the intake of salty foods (Sodium reduction of less than 1.5 g per day) and add potassium supplements (3.5 to 5.0 g per day).

-Preferably through the consumption of a diet rich in potassium, unless contraindicated by the presence of chronic kidney diseases or the use of medications that reduce the excretion of potassium.
+Preferably through the consumption of a diet rich in potassium, unless contraindicated by chronic kidney diseases or medications that reduce the excretion of potassium.

-A diet of dietary approaches is generally recommended to stop hypertension that allows 8 to 10 servings of daily fruits and vegetables, poultry, fish, nuts, whole grains, low-sodium and low-fat proteins, elimination of sugary foods and beverages and very processed.
+A diet of dietary approaches is generally recommended to stop hypertension that allows 8 to 10 servings of daily fruits and vegetables, poultry, fish, nuts, whole grains, low-sodium, low-fat proteins, and the elimination of sugary foods and beverages very processed.

 This diet has a positive impact on blood pressure and overall health.